- About CAA

 - Membership of CAA

-If your partner or family member is diagnosed with an asbestos-related disease it can be difficult for them to cope with, but it can also have a significant effect on your life too.
+If your partner or a family member is diagnosed with an asbestos-related disease it can be difficult for them to cope with, but it can also have a significant effect on your life too.

 If your partner or family member’s health is particularly badly affected by an asbestos-related illness, they may find that they have to give up work.
 In this situation, you may also decide to give up work to in order to care for them.
 That is why CAA’s welfare rights service is available not only to those diagnosed with an asbestos-related condition but also to partners, families & carers.